MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/getting-started-with-cloud-app-security.md

     1. Choose **Automatic log upload**.
     1. On the **Data sources** tab, add your sources.
     1. On the **Log collectors** tab, configure the log collector.

+**Migration recommendation**
+We recommend running Cloud App Security discovery in parallel with your current Cloud Access Security Broker (CASB) solution.
+Start by configuring automatic firewall log upload to Cloud App Security log collectors.
+If you use Defender for Endpoint, in Microsoft Defender Security Center, make sure you turn on the option to forward signals to Cloud App Security.
+Configuring Cloud Discovery will not conflict with the log collection of your current CASB solution.

 ### To create a snapshot Cloud Discovery report